 \begin{proof} Let~$\T$ be a merge tree induced by \NMS, let~$R$ be a run in~$\T$, and let~$h$ be its height.
 We will prove by induction on~$h$ that, if~$h \geqslant 1$, the run~$R$ is an ancestor of at least~$2^{h-1}+1$ leaves of~$\T$, thereby showing that~$r \geqslant 2^{h-1}$.

 First, this is the case if~$h = 1$.
 Then, if~$h \geqslant 2$, let~$R_1$ and~$R_2$ be the two children of~$R$.
 One of them, say~$R_1$, has height~$h-1$.
-Let us denote by~$n$,~$n_1$ and~$n_2$ the number of leaves that descend from~$R$,~$R_1$ and~$R_2$, respectively.
+Let~$n$,~$n_1$ and~$n_2$ be the numbers of leaves that descend from~$R$,~$R_1$ and~$R_2$, respectively.
 The induction hypothesis shows that

 which completes the proof. \end{proof}

 The algorithm \ShS is presented in Algorithm~\ref{alg:ShS}.
 Like \cASS, it relies on the notion of \emph{level} of a run.

 Our proof is based on the following result, which appears in the proof of~\cite[Theorem 11]{BuKno18}.